maybeSwarup/swarvar/README.md

 * 🌍  I'm based in Pune, MH INDIA
 * 🖥️  See my portfolio at [Swarup's Portfolio](http://swarup-portfolio.netlify.app)
 * ✉️  You can contact me at [coderswarup@gmail.com](mailto:coderswarup@gmail.com)
-* 🧠  I'm learning TypeScript and Java
+* 🧠  I'm learning TypeScript and Rust
-* 🤝  I'm open to collaborating on MERN Stack, TypeScript, Java Spring Boot projects.
+* 🤝  I'm open to collaborating on MERN Stack, TypeScript, Rust projects.
 * ⚡  I'm secretly a real-life superhero but.... don't tell anyone 🤫

 ### Skills